John Talbot, 2nd Earl of Shrewsbury: Diplomat, Courtier and Statesman

 Realising the possible treachery of the 'professional army' of York he sided with Queen Margaret, by whom he was raised to Lord Treasurer of England on 14 September 1456.
 Talbot's tenure as Lord High Treasurer occurred during the Great Bullion Famine and the Great Slump in England.
 He attended on the royal party's progress through the Midlands in late 1456.
 During the month-long Great Council at the palace of Coventry, some MPs told him he should be fighting the French.

 He continued a policy of taxation to pay for the King's Exchequer's debts, and fines in court pleadings.
 The following year he arranged the Loveday Award in which Earl of Devon was encouraged to act as mediator for his friend the duke of York.
 Margaret's attempt to break out peace in the realm failed, while at his greatest sharing power with Wiltshire, Shrewsbury was made a Knight of the Garter, Keeper of the Royal Mews, and Chief Butler.

-Far from a competent Treasurer, he gave way to Wiltshire after one year at the Great Council for Westminster in October 1458.
-Sent to become Chief Justice of Cheshire in 1459 he helped parliament ban the Yorkists by law.
+He was replaced as Treasurer by the then more obviously Lancastrian Wiltshire after one year at the Great Council for Westminster in October 1458.
+Although he was appointed Chief Justice of Cheshire in 1459, there is no evidence that he visited the palatinate in this capacity.
+At the Coventry Parliament of 1459 he committed himself wholeheartedly to the king in support of the attainder of Yorkists, while Wiltshire fled abroad.

 On 10 July 1460, during the Battle of Northampton he was found by York and retainers near the King's tent and hacked to death.